MalinaNeag/benchmarks-cpu-hdd-ram/README.md

 The Dynamic Workload benchmark measures the performance of dynamic workload using threads.
 It uses brute force attack to decipher a given hash.

+## HDD Testing
+A flexible idea for measuring the writing speed of Hard Disk Drive.
+Two variants of the benchmark are provided (fixed file size 'fs' and fixed buffer size 'fb').

 ## Conclusion

 This project provides a comprehensive benchmarking framework for measuring the performance of different algorithms and data structures.